- 1 Discovering The Signs Of Clay Soil

-In my experience bulbs do not do well in clay soil.
+In my experience bulbs do not do well.
 Not only do they need warm soil, but they don’t do well when soil is soggy and can develop bulb rots.

 Some of the best cover crops for clay soil are clover, winter wheat and buckwheat.
 Crops like alfalfa and fava beans have a deep tap root so they tend to pull nutrients into the topsoil and at the same time help with compaction.

 If you do opt to do a cover crop, till it into the soil at the end of its growing season.
 This adds extra plant matter that breaks down in the soil, adding more nutrition while breaking up soil clods.
 Be sure to till at least a couple weeks before replanting to start the decomposition process.